AineDev/DoggoPusher/README.md

 # DoggoPusher
-Checks twitter every 11 seconds for the word doggo, initializes an arduino motor when found.
+Checks twitter every 11 seconds for the word doggo, initializes an arduino servo motor when found.